Metropolitan Museum of Art: 21st century

-In September 2020, the museum appointed Patricia Marroquin Norby (Purépecha/Nde descent) as the museum's inaugural Associate Curator of Native American Art.
+In September 2020, following debates surrounding provenance holes and mismanagement of Indigenous art, the museum appointed Patricia Marroquin Norby (Purépecha/Nde descent) as the museum's inaugural Associate Curator of Native American Art.
 In May 2021, the museum installed a plaque on its Fifth Avenue facade in recognition of indigenous communities and of the fact that the museum is situated in what was historically Lenapehoking.
 That November, the Met received a $125 million donation from Oscar L. Tang and Agnes Hsu-Tang, the largest gift in the museum's history.
 In exchange, the Met named its modern and contemporary art galleries after the Tangs.
 The following February, the Met hired Moody Nolan to renovate the Ancient Near Eastern and Cypriot galleries.
-Mexican architect Frida Escobedo was hired in March 2022 to renovate the Tang wing.
+Mexican architect Frida Escobedo was hired in March 2022 to renovate the Tang Wing, and the Met had raised $550 million for the Tang Wing by 2024.
+Designs for the Tang Wing were announced that December.

+In 2024, several protests targeted the Met during the Israel-Gaza war, citing board members' investments in RTX and a lack of public comment around destruction of cultural heritage during the war.
+Met workers issued an open letter to the director calling for a public statement and to showcase Palestinian art held in storage.
+In a March 24 protest, advocates for the Palestinian cause and ceasefire laid a quilt on the front steps.

+The Michael C. Rockefeller Wing closed temporarily in 2021 for a renovation designed by Beyer Blinder Belle and WHY Architecture.
+The renovation was finished in May 2025.